skylarshi123/AIandEYEProject/Overview.md

 # AI Detection for Age-Related Macular Degeneration (AMD) - Documentation

+## Current Tasks

+- **Contact Doctors**: See what the doctors would need and plan project around delivering that specific spec
+- **How would the end product look like for the doctor to use**
+- **Data Preparation**: What do we need from the doctors in India, and what other datasets can we use

 ## Statistics (From a 2020 report on South India)

 - **Cataract**: 58.6%